 19. Look for the gifts

 If you don’t get the lesson the first time around, life chucks it back at you over and over.
 Head out of sand.
 Face it.
 Deal with it.
 Stop hiding.
-Somebody once gave me the gift of self esteem and even though I cried my heart out and thought I would never get over the pain (I’ve always been a bit of a Drama Queen apparently), I did and I loved myself a lot more afterwards.
+Somebody once gave me the gift of self esteem and even though I cried my heart out and thought I would never get over the pain, I did and I loved myself a lot more afterwards.

 20. Life supports me because I deserve good things